DrMikeyS/COVIDVaccinePatientSlips/README.md

-# COVID Vaccine Patient Slip Generator
+# COVID Vaccine QR Generator
 A free tool that allows you to convert a CSV list of patients into a printable pack of patient slips to make using Pinnacle a breeze.

 | Sample QR Slip  | Sample Full Page Form With QR |